-** Giving the nameless zombie a new zombie.
-She's just so sad that she can't remember her old it just feels like an immense victory to come up with a new one for her.
+* Giving the nameless zombie a new name.
+She's just so sad that she can't remember her old one, it just feels like an immense victory to come up with a new one for her.

 * It's a small moment, but Grace comforting the Nameless One during his HeroicBSOD after viewing the "Longing" sensory stone really tugs at your heartstrings.

 * You going into an [[http://www.gamefaqs.com/boards/187975-planescape-torment/43523524 absolutely awesome debate]] with The Transcendent One, pointing out his weaknesses, addressing his fears and hatred, then ultimately convince him that it is better for him to join you rather than waste away.
 The way the text-only debate goes, you can almost hear The Transcendent One let out a teeth-clenched sigh, but ultimately agreeing with your points.

 -->'''TTO:''' EVEN IF THERE WERE TRUTH IN YOUR WORDS, THERE IS NOTHING TO BE DONE.
 I WOULD SOONER DIE THE DEATH OF THE BODY HERE IN THIS FORTRESS THAN SUFFER EXISTENCE WITH YOU.

 -->'''TNO:''' "But why choose that slow, crawling oblivion when we have another solution?
 If you and I were to be re-united, both of us would cease suffering; we would become whole."

 -->'''TTO:''' I DO NOT WISH TO TRADE ONE OBLIVION FOR ANOTHER.
 AND I DO NOT WISH TO INHABIT YOUR SHELL, BROKEN ONE.